 College of Engineering, Technology, and Architecture

-The Master of Science in Electrical and Computer Engineering program emphasizes research-oriented courses and graduate thesis to allow individuals to advance in their careers.
+The Master of Engineering in Mechanical Engineering program emphasizes applied design and stresses communication to allow individuals to advance in their careers.

 Questions?
 Email firstname.lastname@example.org.

-The following courses and requirements are recommended for those pursuing the Master of Science in Electrical and Computer Engineering program.
-See more in the .
+The following courses and requirements are recommended for those pursuing the Master of Engineering in Mechanical Engineering program.

 - M 515 | Methods of Applied Mathematics I

-Interested in enrolling in the Master of Science in Electrical and Computer Engineering program under the College of Engineering, Technology, and Architecture (CETA)?
+Interested in enrolling in the Master of Engineering in Mechanical Engineering program under the College of Engineering, Technology, and Architecture (CETA)?
 Here is what you need to submit your application.